 Instead of an abundance of methanethiol, the data they collected in the hydrogen-rich environments showed very little was present.
 “We actually found that it doesn’t matter how much hydrogen you have in black smoker fluids, you don’t seem to be making a lot of methanethiol where you should be making a lot of it,” Reeves says.
 Surprisingly, in the low-hydrogen environments, where much less should form, the research actually found more methanethiol than they had predicted, contradicting the original idea of how methanethiol forms.
 Overall, this means that jump-starting proto-metabolic reactions in hydrogen-rich early Earth hydrothermal systems through carbon-sulfur chemistry would likely have been much harder than many had assumed.

-Critically, the researchers found an abundance of methanethiol being formed in low temperature fluids (below about 200°C), where hot black smoker fluid mixes with colder sea water beneath the seafloor.
+Critically, the researchers found an abundance of methanethiol being formed in low temperature fluids (below about 200°C or 392°F), where hot black smoker fluid mixes with colder sea water beneath the seafloor.
 The presence of other telltale markers in these fluids, such as ammonia – a byproduct of biomass breakdown – strongly suggests these fluids are ‘cooking’ existing microbial organic matter.
 The breakdown of existing subseafloor life when conditions get too hot may therefore be responsible for producing large amounts of methanethiol.